zhtmike/flow_grpo/README.md

 * Adopt **[Coefficients-Preserving Sampling](https://arxiv.org/abs/2509.05952) (CPS)** — CPS provides a notable improvement on GenEval, and produces higher-quality samples.
 A typical setting is `noise_level = 0.8`, which works well without tuning for different models or step counts.

 The figure below shows the test-set performance curves using GenEval and PickScore as rewards, where both training and evaluation are performed **without CFG**.
 The experiments are configured with [**geneval_sd3_fast_nocfg**](https://github.com/yifan123/flow_grpo/blob/main/config/grpo.py#L163) and [**pickscore_sd3_fast_nocfg**](https://github.com/yifan123/flow_grpo/blob/main/config/grpo.py#L323), using scripts from `scripts/multi_node/sd3_fast`.
-We trained the model using 64× H800 GPUs, and due to inter-node communication overhead, the measured training time is longer than that of a single machine.

 <p align="center">
   <img src="flow_grpo/assets/flow_grpo_fast_nocfg_geneval.svg" alt="Flow-GRPO-Fast Illustration" width="350"/>